André Watts: Career

+At sixteen, Watts auditioned at Carnegie Recital Hall in a competition to play in conductor Leonard Bernstein's televised Young People's Concert series with the New York Philharmonic.
 Watts' performance of the Liszt Piano Concerto No. 1 in E-flat at a Young People's Concert on January 12, 1963, was videotaped and nationally televised on CBS on January 15, 1963.
 Before the concert, Bernstein introduced Watts to the national television audience, stating that he "flipped" when he first heard Watts play.

-On January 31, 1963, Bernstein asked Watts to fill in for the ailing Glenn Gould, the scheduled soloist for the New York Philharmonic's regular subscription concert.
+On January 31, 1963, Bernstein asked the 16-year-old Watts to fill in for the ailing Glenn Gould, the scheduled soloist for the New York Philharmonic's regular subscription concert.
 Watts again played the Liszt E-flat Concerto.
-When he had sounded his final cadenza, the whole orchestra joined the audience in a standing ovation.
+At its conclusion, the orchestra joined the audience in a thundrous standing ovation.
 Watts' first LP, The Exciting Debut of André Watts, was shortly thereafter released on Columbia Masterworks records and included the Liszt Concerto with Bernstein and the Philharmonic.

 Following graduation, Watts enrolled at the Peabody Institute in Baltimore, where he studied part-time for a Bachelor of Music degree with pianist Leon Fleisher.
 The following year, he appeared at New York City's Lewisohn Stadium with conductor Seiji Ozawa, and the New York Philharmonic, performing Camille Saint-Saëns' Concerto No. 2 in G minor.
 In September 1963, he again performed the Liszt concerto at the Hollywood Bowl in Los Angeles.
 He opened the 1964–65 season of the National Symphony Orchestra in Washington, D.C., again performing the Saint-Saëns concerto.
 He returned to New York in January 1965 to perform Chopin's Concerto No. 2 in F minor.
 Watts made his European debut in a London performance with the London Symphony Orchestra in June 1966.

 By 1969, he was on a full-scale concert schedule, booked three years in advance.
 Watts made his Boston debut in 1969 for the Peabody Mason Concert series.
 He graduated from the Peabody Institute in 1972.
+He signed a long-term exclusive contract with Columbia Masterworks Records on his 21st birthday.
+The contract ended in 1977.

 In February 1973, Watts was selected as Musical America's Musician of the Month.
-Other honors and awards include doctor honoris causa from Albright College and Yale University, the Order of Zaire, a University of the Arts Medal from the University of the Arts in Philadelphia, and the National Medal of Arts.
+His other honors and awards included doctor honoris causa degrees from Albright College and Yale University, the Order of Zaire, a University of the Arts Medal from the University of the Arts in Philadelphia, and the National Medal of Arts.

 By the mid-1970s, Watts was giving 150 concerts, recitals, and chamber performances per season, performing about eight months out of the year.
 In 1976, at age thirty, he celebrated his tenth consecutive appearance in the Lincoln Center Great Performers Series at Avery Fisher Hall.
 The PBS Sunday afternoon telecast was the first solo recital presented on Live from Lincoln Center and the first full-length recital to be aired nationally in prime time.